Koa wilt: Management

-F. oxysporum is a soil-borne pathogen, and currently sanitation, controlling the initial inoculum, is the best means to control it.
+Fusarium oxysporum is a soil-borne pathogen, and currently sanitation, controlling the initial inoculum, is the best means to control it.
 One should avoid bringing infected soil or plant tissues into disease free areas.
 Make certain that all tools and equipment have been cleaned and sterilized after contact with infected sites and plants.
 New plantings should be in areas known to be free of the pathogen, and the soils should be screened to ensure that no F. oxysporum is present.
 Seeds are not usually infected, but there is a slight risk and therefore only seeds that are from local, clean, superior trees should be used.
 Seedlings should be started in soil-less media, although there is still a risk of wind-borne pathogen contamination.
 When planting in areas where there are no local hosts, it is suggested that one plant seeds from several different sources in the hope of finding a resistant tree.
 Currently, research about Koa wilt is focused primarily on determining resistant Koa varieties.